kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 The current default of 10 seconds has proven insufficient in large clusters, so this might be the case for workloads.
 Crucially, because the Workload Scheduling Cycle can be computationally expensive, retrying it too frequently risks starving individual pods.
-Moreover, retries triggered by the Delayed Preemption feature may further strenghten the problem.
+Moreover, retries triggered by the Delayed Preemption feature may further strengthen the problem.

 3. Retries